dev-xo/remix-auth-totp/README.md

 )
 ```

-All of this CRUD methods should be replaced and adapted with the ones provided by our database.
+All these CRUD methods should be replaced and adapted with the ones provided by our database.

 ### 3. Creating and Storing the User.